Desenzano del Garda: Tourism

 The city is a holiday destination in Southern Europe.
 It attracts tourists from the immediate area owing to its views of the Alps from the southern shore of Lake Garda, its three large beaches (Desenzanino Beach, Spiagga d'Oro, and Porto Rivoltella Beach), and its 27 major hotels.

 Desenzano is the heart of nightlife on the southern shore of Lake Garda, with several discos and pubs.
 In the summer, its main squares, Piazza Malvezzi and Piazza Matteotti, are crowded with people.

 At the center of the city are a series of interconnected piazze that house open-air cafés, shops, gelaterie (ice-cream parlours), and bars.

 Transport

 The city has a main port near the Piazza Giacomo Matteotti, from where several ferries operate.
 On the south-western outskirts of the city is a large railway station, the Desenzano del Garda-Sirmione railway station (Stazione Ferroviaria), which connects the city to the European railway system.
 Desenzano also has its own exit from the A4 motorway, the main road between Milan and Venice.

-World heritage site
+The nearest airports to Desenzano del Garda are: